DRDC-RDDC/pyMassEvac/paper/paper.md

 The significant decrease in Arctic sea ice in recent decades has resulted in increased activity in the Arctic across a range of sectors, such as oil and gas, mining, fishing, and tourism.
-With respect to tourism and the potential increase in the number of Arctic cruise ships, Arctic nations are concerned with both the potential increase in the number of Search and Rescue (SAR) incidents that may occur and the increased size of those incidents in terms of the number of individuals in need of evacuation.
-This is evidenced by recent exercises that have been conducted, such as the SARex series in Norway [@solberg2016a; @solberg2018a], a table-top exercise including the United States, Canada, and the cruise ship industry [@mcnutt2016a], and NANOOK-TATIGIT 21 by the Canadian Armed Forces [@nationaldefence2021a].
+With respect to tourism, Arctic nations are concerned with the potential increase in the number of Search and Rescue (SAR) incidents that may occur and the increased size of those incidents in terms of the number of individuals in need of evacuation.
+This is evidenced by recent exercises that have been conducted, such as the SARex series in Norway [@solberg2016a; @solberg2018a], a table-top exercise including the United States, Canada, and the cruise ship industry [@mcnutt2016a], and NANOOK-TATIGIT 21 exercise led by the Canadian Armed Forces [@nationaldefence2021a].

-While software exists to support planning for and executing evacuation operations, this software either requires a paid license [@sarresponse;
+While software exists to support planning for and the execution of evacuation operations, it typically either requires a paid license [@sarresponse;
-@massevac], focuses on search planning [@sarops], or addressed specific situations such as wildfires [@guman2024a].
-With this in mind, `pyMassEvac` aims to provide an open source software package that enables researchers to both assess the impact of strategic and operational decisions made prior to an evacuation operation occurring, as well as the impact of tactical decisions made within the operation itself.
+@massevac], focuses on search planning [@sarops], or addresses specific situations such as wildfires [@guman2024a].
+With this in mind, `pyMassEvac` aims to provide an open source software package that enables researchers to (within the context described above) both assess the impact of strategic and operational decisions made prior to an evacuation operation occurring, as well as the impact of tactical decisions made within the operation itself.

 # Features